 This is the "loads the certificate authority's certificate file" option.
 This option takes a string argument.
-This option can be used with a file empty-password option
+This can be either a file or a PKCS #11 URL empty-password option

 This is the "password to use" option.
 This option takes a string argument.
 You can use this option to specify the password in the command line instead of reading it from the tty.
 Note, that the command line arguments are available for view in others in the system.
 Specifying password as " is the same as specifying no password.